sandrinecharousset/openmod4africa-workflow/README.md

 This is repository contains the variable template and model mappings for the OpenMod4Africa project.

 This project makes use of the nomenclature definition import feature and imports the openENTRANCE variable template.
+**Only the variables are imported from openENTRANCE**.
+For the regions the nomenclature functionality to automatically include all ISO 3166-1 countries is used.

 ### Project nomenclature